Suggest a Songfact / Artistfact

 This is a 7-minute anti nuclear war anthem.
-It was one of 3 social protest songs Dylan recorded on the album.
-The others were "Blowin' In The Wind
+It was one of three social protest songs Dylan recorded on The Freewheelin' Bob Dylan

 " and "Masters of War."
 Dylan said that the rain was not literal fallout rain, but "some sort of end that's just gotta happen."

 This was based on an old folk ballad variously titled "Lord Randall" or "Lord Ronald," in which a mother repeatedly questions her son (beginning with "Where have you been?"), leading him to reveal he has been poisoned.
-The song ends when he falls dead to the ground. (thanks, Dan - Riverside, IL)
+The song ends when he falls dead to the ground.

 Ten years after Dylan recorded his version, Roxy Music frontman Bryan Ferry recorded a dark, claustrophobic cover as first ever solo single.
 In the UK it climbed to #10 in the charts.

 , Dylan said: "Hard Rain is a desperate kind of song.
 Every line in it, is actually the start of a whole song.
-But when I wrote it, I thought I wouldn't have enough time alive to write all those songs so I put all I could into this one." (thanks, Derek - Sarnia, Canada)
+But when I wrote it, I thought I wouldn't have enough time alive to write all those songs so I put all I could into this one."

-Bob Dylan once introduced this song by saying hard rain meant something big was about to happen. (thanks, Kyle - New York, NY)
+Bob Dylan once introduced this song by saying hard rain meant something big was about to happen.

 According to journalist Bob Spitz, Dylan wrote this song on the typewriter of Hugh Romney, better known as Wavy Gravy.